Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 ***Fuck.***

-“Now listen up, this bit’s important.
+"Now listen up, this bit’s important.
 Why are you helping us train an army?
 Well…for those that don’t know, the Gaoian race has many more males than females.
 Quirk of our genetics.
-Normally that ratio is around six to one but now…” here his voice cracked a little, and the hangar was stone silent as he paused for a moment.
+Normally that ratio is around six to one but now…" here his voice cracked a little, and the hangar was stone silent as he paused for a moment.

 Then he rallied, and his voice was so utterly suffused with rage, Michael found himself taking a small step backwards.

-“…Now, it’s going to be a *lot* worse.
+"…Now, it’s going to be a *lot* worse.
 How *much* worse depends on our speed, but we are expecting a very severe fertility bottleneck in our future.
 Most of us will never have a legacy.
 We are a people who have been damn near destroyed and we have *nothing* left to lose.
 And we are ***angry.*** The…*things* that did this to us must be utterly destroyed, and now we will forge a military *billions* strong to make that happen.
-And you, my friends, will be the men and women who build it.”
+And you, my friends, will be the men and women who build it."

 That...that was a *lot* of anger.
 That was a *fuck* of a lot of anger, and while Daar looked like the kinda guy who had a damn near unlimited capacity for rage, it made Michael think again about what he’d seen of Gaoians so far.
 After all, those Whitecrest guys had been...

 Shit, what did a whole *species* look like when it got that kind of mad?

-“Here’s what we’re gonna do.
+"Here’s what we’re gonna do.
 We’re gonna clean Gao.
 We’re gonna rebuild.
 We’re gonna train.
-Then we’re gonna *mobilize,* and we’re gonna do all that quick.”
+Then we’re gonna *mobilize,* and we’re gonna do all that quick."

 Murphy found himself nodding along.

-“My people have had *everything* taken from them.
+"My people have had *everything* taken from them.
 The Hierarchy has been meddling with us for thousands of years.
-We will never know the extent of that they did, or what we would have been if they hadn’t been molding us into their…*Janissaries.”* Daar spat the word with so much venom behind it that Michael got mad just *hearing* it.
+We will never know the extent of that they did, or what we would have been if they hadn’t been molding us into their…*Janissaries."* Daar spat the word with so much venom behind it that Michael got mad just *hearing* it.

-“They took our past from us.
+"They took our past from us.
 They took our history, our culture, our religion.
-But they *never* got our spirit, and they will ***not*** get our future!”
+But they *never* got our spirit, and they will ***not*** get our future!"

 The mood in the room was changing.
 Thousands of men, an entire division’s worth of airborne infantry, were chewing at the bit under the building energy of the moment. *This* was their purpose in life, and Michael knew it more certainly than he had ever known anything.
 They were going to save a people and destroy a true evil.

 Daar knew that, too.

-*“This* is where the war turns! *This* is where the future of a whole galaxy is written! **This** is *what we train for!”* Daar lifted his voice into a roar, *their* roar. ***“All the way!”***
+*"This* is where the war turns! *This* is where the future of a whole galaxy is written! **This** is *what we train for!"* Daar lifted his voice into a roar, *their* roar. ***"All the way!"***

-The whole division answered with a spirit Michael had rarely felt before. **“ALL THE WAY!!”**
+The whole division answered with a spirit Michael had rarely felt before. **"ALL THE WAY!!"**

-“Good.”
+"Good."
 The Great Father nodded approvingly, then fell to all fours and leapt from the platform as quiet and lethal as a tiger.
 He’d been scary enough before but seeing *that* finally drove home for Michael just how *wrong* he’d been about what Gaoians were, and could be.
 The crowd parted to let Daar through and he stalked toward the hangar doors.

-When he got there, he turned around and *snarled.* “Let's go kill us some drones.”
+When he got there, he turned around and *snarled.* "Let's go kill us some drones."

 ___